hoangcuong2011/Good-Papers/Convolutional Sequence to Sequence Learning.md

 be much easier to follow.
 I however can imagine such a multi-hoe attention mechanism should be very hard to train, and it would be very surprising if we can train the model without good parameter initialization tricks.

 Overall I really like the paper.
 Having a different yet strong model for translation is obviously great.
 I however have a bit concern whether it replaces sequence-to-sequence model or not.
 It is also not clear to me how function words are generated during the translation.
-But of course the model is quite basic (even though it is very technical), and there is lots of space we can improve.
+But of course the model is quite basic (even though it is very technical), and there are lots of space we can improve.